 The fact that he is a dragon is kept secret from most of Highmountain's inhabitants.
 Only the High Chieftain is permitted to know, when he leads them into Neltharion's Lair to tell them the secret history of Huln and himself, and names them High Chieftain.

 While he was born without his father's corruption, his natural closeness to the Earth element still makes him more vulnerable to their whispers than most.
 When he leaves Highmountain with Mayla to attend a feast in Thunder Bluff, protective wards installed by Huln weaken, and he becomes comatose.
 Baine Bloodhoof and the player character spirit him back to Highmountain, and combat the Necrodark, a clan of Drogbar corrupted by N'Zoth.
-When the final confrontation comes, Ebonhorn sheds his guise to do battle with a giant C'Thraxxi, and slays it.
+When the final confrontation comes, Ebonhorn sheds his visage to do battle with a giant C'Thraxxi, and slays it.
 The wards restored, Ebonhorn returns to his post in Highmountain.

 - Barrier Maiden: The unlock chain for Highmountain Tauren reveals that Highmountain is a well of especially potent spiritual powers that the Old Gods would love to get their hands on and corrupt for their own goals, but Ebyssian's purity and strength has kept them held back, and an especially dangerous C'Thraxxi general sealed away at the peak.
 However, his power is reliant on him remaining in the region, when he leaves to go to the revelry at Thunder Bluff the wards break enough for the Old God servants to seep through the wards and he's very nearly corrupted (though saved by players).
 He then fights alongside the player and Baine Bloodhoof, and together, slay the C'Thraxxi general.
 Whether he can leave Highmountain now that the general is dead, is not clear.